 What are the elements of false imprisonment?

-All that needs to have taken place to warrant a claim of false imprisonment is for an individual without the relevant authority or justification to restrain another’s ability to move freely.
+All that needs to have taken place to warrant a false imprisonment claim is for an individual without the relevant legal authority or justification to cause the deprivation of liberty or limit a person’s ability to freely move.

 As your legal representatives and advisors, DPP Law can offer you: